 There are four areas of concern when upgrading:

 What features have changed?
-Intuit is adding fewer new features every year, and moving from 2016 to 2019 isn’t going to be as traumatic a change as has occurred in some prior years.
+Intuit is adding fewer new features every year, and moving from 2019 to 2022 shouldn’t be as traumatic a change as has occurred in some prior years.
 These articles can give you some idea of what to expect:

 - Converting your QuickBooks company file.
-Upgrading of your QuickBooks data should be relatively painless going from QB 2016 to 2019, although there can sometimes be problems.
+Upgrading of your QuickBooks data should be relatively painless going from QB 2019 to 2022, although there can sometimes be problems.
 Before you install the upgrade, make sure you have a good backup of your company file.
-You should do a verify of the database before conversion, to see if there are any glitches.
-If there are, they can interfere with the conversion.
+You should do a verify of the database before conversion, to see if there are any glitches, before converting.
+If there are problems, they can interfere with the conversion.
 We recommend that you work with a knowledgeable consultant in performing your upgrade so that you don’t lose any time in working out the details.
 However, essentially all you must do is to install the new program and open your old file with that new program.
-QuickBooks 2019 will handle the conversion automatically.
+QuickBooks 2022 will handle the conversion automatically.

 If you are a QuickBooks consultant, you need to check with your clients so that they understand what will be changing in May.
 Don’t let them be surprised when things stop working – evaluate their needs and see if they will lose anything crucial to their operation.
 Keep in mind that sometimes upgrading to a new release takes a bit of time and effort.
 You want to make plans so that this can be done in an orderly fashion, rather than as a last-minute scramble when they find that things aren’t working right.

-My recommendation would be to talk to clients about this now, to prepare them for the changes.
-From what I can see, there is no major reason to not upgrade to QuickBooks 2019 at this time.
+My recommendation for QB consultants would be to talk to clients about this now, to prepare them for the changes.
+From what I can see, there is no major reason to not upgrade to QuickBooks 2022 at this time.
 Don’t wait until May – if you run into any conversion problems (which can happen), you don’t want to have to deal with that in a hurry, as things like credit card processing stop working.